Niveathadmv/Customer_segmentation/README.md

 Customer Segmentation — Small Scale B2B Business **##**

-**Problem**
+*Problem*

 A small scale business was heavily dependent on a single high-volume customer (X).
-While this customer contributed significantly to revenue, their payments were consistently delayed — affecting the company's ability to purchase raw materials on time.
+While this customer contributed significantly to revenue, their payments were consistently delayed which was affecting the company's ability to purchase raw materials on time.

 The business didn't have visibility into: